 – Information about personal interests and preferences

-We will delete the data that arises in this context after the storage is no longer necessary, e.g. when your request has been dealt with.
-Otherwise, processing will be restricted if there are legal storage obligations.
-Art.
+We delete the data arising in this connection after storage is no longer necessary, e.g. when your request has been dealt with.
+Otherwise the processing will be restricted if there are legal obligations to retain data.
+The legal basis for this is Art.
 6 para.
-1 sentence 1 lit. a, b and f DSGVO serve as the legal basis.
+1 sentence 1 lit. a, b and f GDPR.

 Our newsletter from BHI contains news, offers and further information about our services for interested parties and customers.
-You do not have to subscribe to our newsletter.
-We do not collect any personalized information for the creation of our newsletters.
-There is no electronic dispatch to interested parties.
-All newsletters are public and can be accessed on our website.
+You do not need to register for our newsletter.
+We do not collect personalized information for the creation of our newsletter.
+We do not send it electronically to interested parties.
+All newsletters are public and can only be accessed on our website.

-Collection of personal data during contract conclusion and payment
+Collection of personal data upon conclusion of contract and payment

-In the case of contractual relationships, the legal basis is the contract from Article 6 DSGVO, which we have concluded with you.
+In the case of contractual relationships, the legal basis is the contract from Article 6 GDPR, which we have concluded with you.
 Art.
 6 para.
-1 sentence 1 lit. b DSGVO is the legal basis for the processing of such requests.
-If you wish to make an enquiry via our website, it may be necessary for you to enter your personal data for the conclusion of the contract, which we require for the processing of your enquiry.
+1 sentence 1 lit. b GDPR is the legal basis for processing such requests.
+If you wish to make an enquiry via our website, it may be necessary for the conclusion of the contract to provide your personal data, which we need to process your enquiry.